Are Your Values Valuable ?

 The best way of encouraging an authentic, inspiring culture to develop within your organisation, is to ground that culture in the universal values which every human being knows and experiences as the feelings described above.

 Once you have understood values and where they come from, if you wish to do so, the next step might be for the group to develop some principles, to define the direction you wish to travel.
 From these principles or beliefs, appropriate behaviours and policies will effortlessly evolve.

 There will be no need to enforce them, or remind people or to have rules and regulations in place.
 There will be no need to motivate or invoke willpower to get things done.
 You have already grounded your culture in what everyone naturally wants anyway, so progress is effortless.

-The problem with the ‘values’ in most organisations is that they aren’t values at all.
+Values police themselves.
+The problem with the team values in most organisations is that they aren’t values at all.